 Our students.
 REACH serves students who have intellectual disabilities and complex health needs.
 These students live in a residential facility.

 Classroom locations.
-Currently, REACH operates at Lake Taylor Transitional Care Hospital and St. Mary’s Home for Disabled Children.
+Currently, REACH operates at Lake Taylor Transitional Care Hospital and St. Mary’s Home.

 Teamwork counts.
 Classrooms are staffed with a teaching team that consists of a Licensed Special Education teacher and two Teacher Assistants.
 An Education Specialist provides instructional support to each classroom, while a Principal supervises the overall school program.